chartinger/esp32-station-ex-gateway/README.md

 Firmware for an ESP32 (D1 Mini Format) to

-* connect CommandStation-EX to a MQTT broker
+* connect CommandStation-EX to an MQTT broker
 * act as a Websocket server

 ### Notes